 In 2018, Drs Lindsay and Dianne Sherriff farewelled their home and country practice of 25 years in Kerang, Victoria and set out on a new chapter in Timor-Leste.
 For Dianne this was the fulfilment of a lifelong dream that began with a visit to Timor-Leste as a school girl.

-She and her husband Lindsay had tasted overseas medical work, spending two years in Africa aboard one of the Mercy Ships.
+She and her husband Lindsay had tasted overseas medical work, spending two years in Africa aboard the Mercy Ship.
 Having heard about Maluk Timor from a friend, they made the connection and committed to a two-year posting in Dili as training supervisors in the Family Medicine Program.

 This transition meant a complete change from their usual clinical work in Australian general practice.
 “We have discovered that we work very well together,” says Dianne.
 “I have a gift in preparation of tutorial materials, and Linds has a gift of delivering it in an enthusiastic manner.
 That keeps it interesting.”